BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 Fertilizer will be ERC-1155 tokens with the Season of purchase as the unique identifier.

-In order to commemorate early participation in the Barn Raise, separate ERC-721 NFTs with distinct artwork will be available for mint for Farmers who purchase Fertilizer before the Replant (between June 6 and late July—the exact date of the Replanting will be voted on by the Beanstalk DAO).
+In order to commemorate early participation in the Barn Raise, separate ERC-721 NFTs with distinct artwork will be available for mint for Farmers who purchase Fertilizer before the Replant.

 The minimum participation size for getting an NFT is 1000 USDC, and these NFTs are limited to the first 10,000 transactions of at least that minimum.